Akmal Ikramov

 Akmal Ikramovich Ikramov (Russia: Акмаль Икрамович Икрамов; Uzbek: Akmal Ikromovich Ikromov; 1898 – 13 March 1938) was an Uzbek politician active in Uzbek SSR politics and served as the First Secretary of the Central Committee of the Communist Party of Uzbekistan from 1929 to 1937.
-He was arrested and executed in 1938 as part of the Great Purge during the Stalin period.
+He was arrested and executed in 1938 as part of the Great Purge during the Stalin era.

 Life

 Career

 Ikramov was born in 1898 in an Uzbek family in Tashkent, then part of the Russian Empire.
 In 1918 he joined the Communist Party.
 From 1921 to 1922 he was secretary of the Central Committee of the Communist Party of Turkestan.
 In 1922 he moved to Moscow where he studied at the Sverdlov Communist University.
 While in Moscow, Ikramov kept on campaigning within the Party for raising the cultural level of Turkestan by increasing literacy and building more schools.
 Meanwhile, Ikramov became involved in a power struggle among the Communists between those favoring a Pan-Turkist government like Turar Ryskulov, and those in favor of dividing the Turkestan Autonomous Soviet Socialist Republic into smaller ethnic or regional units, such as Fayzulla Khodzhayev and Ikramov.
 The latter group won, as national delimitation in Central Asia began in 1924.
 In January 1925 he became secretary of the Tashkent Oblast committee in the newly formed Uzbek Soviet Socialist Republic and was also for a time active as chief editor of the magazine Communist.
 In 1929, he became First Secretary of the Communist Party of Uzbekistan and thus de facto head of government in Soviet Uzbekistan.
 He was the first ethnic Uzbek in this office, which he held until 1937.
 In 1930 his predecessor Isaak Zelensky tried to depose him, but since the Central Committee supported Ikramov, this attempt failed.
 Ikramov led the forced introduction of collectivised agriculture in Uzbekistan, in line with the policy set in Moscow by Joseph Stalin, and implemented a decision to make Uzbekistan the main source of cotton in the USSR.
 In 1934, he was elected to the Central Committee of the Communist Party of the Soviet Union, the only representative of any of the ethnic Asian minorities.